• Skip to primary navigation

 Ooh, I couldn't wait to get to this all-important section: snacks and desserts. 🙂

-For snacks, my favorite thing to grab out of the fridge is either some real dill pickles (found in the produce section), or these savory fermented carrots which are just so, so tasty and crunchy.
-(My whole family loves them, even my daughter when she was three!)
+For snacks, grab some real dill pickles (found in the produce section), or these savory fermented carrots which are just so, so tasty and crunchy.

-Of course, you could also grab some fruit and yogurt for a more substantial snack, and something like this blue smoothie or this black raspberry yogurt bowl also makes a refreshing snack or dessert.
+Of course, you could also combine some fruit and yogurt for a more substantial snack, like this blue smoothie or black raspberry yogurt bowl.

 Two blue smoothies with coconut yogurt clouds on a white marble countertop.

 Oh and I should have mentioned this earlier on the topic of breakfast, but a slice of avocado toast on sourdough makes a truly great snack as well.
 Or nacho night with Greek yogurt instead of sour cream.
-(Don't tell, they'll probably never know the difference!)
-Tzatziki is also a classic Greek dip featuring yogurt; it's great with chopped veggies, crackers or pita slices.
+Tzatziki is actually a classic Greek dip featuring yogurt; it's great with chopped veggies, crackers or pita slices.

-For desserts, I'll often pair a favorite classic dessert with a fermented dairy topping such as this old fashioned apple crisp with whipped Greek yogurt.
-Those are easy wins when you can simply swap out the topping (whipped cream in this case) for a more probiotic version.
+For dessert, I'll often pair a favorite classic dessert with a fermented dairy topping such as this old fashioned apple crumble with whipped yogurt.

 I also love making baked goodies like muffins and breads with Greek yogurt, like these delicious cranberry orange muffins.
-Even though the live cultures won't survive the baking process, the slightly tangy flavor and most texture of the muffins make cooking with yogurt so worth it. 😉
+The slightly tangy flavor and moist texture of the muffins make cooking with yogurt so worth it.

 Happy cooking!